SocialPass/socialpass/.github/ISSUE_TEMPLATE/major.md

 - Add issue key here

 ## Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the major feature request here.